intersel/jamrules/README.md

 * configuration.technician.technician2=1
 * MatchProperty('priority') -> match
 * MatchProperty('technician') -> no match

+## MatchPropertySearch(aPropertyName)
+Test if a string aPropertyName is found as a property value of objects.
+Generally used for text input as search input.

+### parameters
+* aPropertyName: a string to search in the property values of objects. wildcards are possible: '*' (0 or more char), '?'
+(0 or 1 char)
+  eg: 'my*propert?' will match 'myproperty','mygivenpropert','myREDproperts'
+                    won't match 'property', 'myREDproperties'
+* searchMode: default:'or'
+  * or: blank are considered as 'or' operator between keywords to find
+  * and: blank are considered as 'and' operator with all keywords to be found in any property values

+### returns
+returns true if the pattern string(s) defined in the configurator are found in property values of object

+### Example

+*  object.priority.priority1=1
+*  object.technician.technician1=1
+*  configuration.priority['prio*']=1
+*  configuration.technician['technician2']=1
+*  MatchPropertySearch('priority') -> match
+*  MatchPropertySearch('technician') -> no match

 ## MatchPropertyValue(aPropertyName,aPropertyValue)
 Tests if a given property value is set for configuration and the object